 The first step to making your membership business better is knowing where you can improve, and that’s where metrics come into play.
 Metrics are used to evaluate your business goals, objectives, and overall performance.

 Navigate to Analytics → Metrics to view the metrics we track for your business.
 This doc introduces the membership metrics you can track via Memberful and offers a big-picture overview of how to make good use of these metrics.

 In this help doc:

-See your revenue from all orders, including recurring and one-time payments.
-Learn more about Net Revenue.
+View your revenue from all orders, including both recurring and one-time payments.
+Learn more about net revenue.

 Membership businesses rely on retention, bringing people back time after time and getting them invested in the brand.
 Understanding your member churn rate is valuable because it has a direct effect on your service’s profitability.

 This metric allows you to compare revenue and members lost to cancellation, and failed payments.
 Learn more about churn.

 Trials give people the chance to experience what it’s like to be a member of your community before taking the leap and making the full financial commitment.

 This set of metrics allows you to see how many trials have been started and how many trialing members convert to paying members.
 Learn more about the trial metrics.